-Students who are away from the College for less than two years will be considered active students and will be maintained on mailing lists, etc. Students whose graduate studies are interrupted or discontinued for two or more years will be classified as inactive students; they will not be maintained on mailing lists.
+Students who are away from the College for less than two years will be considered active students and will be maintained on mailing lists, etc. Students whose graduate studies are interrupted or discontinued for more than two years but less than seven years will be classified as inactive students; they will not be maintained on mailing lists.
 Inactive students may return to active status by registering for a graduate course.
 This policy does not alter the seven-year time limit required for the completion of a graduate degree at Hood College.
 All requirements for the degree at Hood must be met within seven years following the date of first enrollment.
+Students who do not complete their program of study within their seven-year time limit will be automatically withdrawn from the College.
+Please refer to the section on "Time Limits" for information regarding time extensions.